Study in the UK

 Once you have graduated, what do you do?
 International graduates from the UK have a variety of options from looking for work, to continuing their education in a graduate program, to returning back to their home country with their new skills and knowledge.

 Students who want the benefit of a UK accredited degree while never having to leaving their home country choose to study online.
-With the increased popularity of distance learning, there are several fully-online programs from world class universities include the University of Birmingham and Nottingham Trent University.
+With the increased popularity of distance learning, there are several fully-online programs from world class universities like the University of Birmingham.